GSA/inventory-app/README.md

     $ docker-compose exec app {command}

-#### Update dependencies
+### Update dependencies
-To update the dependencies from various libraries (usually handled by running build), run the following:

-    $ make update-dependencies

-Update lock file for dependencies. **Because of a version conflict for repoze.who, special care should be taken to make sure that repoze.who==1.0.18 is shipped to production in order to be compatible with ckanext-saml2.
-After generating the requirements-freeze.txt, manually review the file to make sure the versions are correct.
-See https://github.com/GSA/catalog-app/issues/78 for more details.**
-Need to avoid pulling in dev requirements, so start from a clean build (without starting up the app) and save the requirements.
+Update the "lock" file for dependencies.

-    $ make clean build requirements
+    $ make build requirements

-This freezes the requirements at `requirements-freeze.txt`, and should only be done when tests are passing locally.
-CircleCi will run the build against this `requirements-freeze.txt` file to validate that the code should work in production.
+This freezes the requirements at `requirements.txt`.
+Run the tests with the updated dependencies.

+    $ make test

 ### Live Editing